josephinewilliams8/Monitor-Reader/README.md

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/5db5d836-adc9-4314-8b5f-a7e40e764ca2">

-If all of this works properly, insert the same address into line 18 of livestream.py (replacing any address that might already be in place).
+If all of this works properly, insert the same address into **line 18** of _'livestream.py'_ (replacing any address that might already be in place).

 # System Calibration
 To ensure that the frames captured from the livestream video of our monitor can be read properly, we can perform some initial calibration to set up our system properly.